 Kevin is in his seventeenth year with the American Cancer Society (ACS), where he serves as senior manager of primary care systems, helping to improve cancer screening rates at health care facilities in West Virginia, Delaware, Maryland, Virginia and Washington D.C.
-The ACS is one of the many cancer organizations supported by the Highmark Health enterprise, and is the largest voluntary health organization in the United States.

 “People don’t always understand or connect with numbers and statistics.
 They may not understand numbers, but they understand human lives,” Kevin says.
 “You can tell someone that the risk of developing colorectal cancer is 1 in 20, for instance, and that doesn’t necessarily mean anything.
 Even to me, those numbers mean little.
 It’s the one-on-one connection that makes the real difference.”

 In making those connections and talking with people about their health, Kevin gets to do something on a near-daily basis that he thinks is eminently valuable.

 “You can do no better for someone than to tell them that their life is important — that they are valuable.
 I get the opportunity to do that, and that message goes hand-in-hand with educating people about the value of screening,” he says.

 That’s a message that Kevin passes along to the physicians he works with, too, who can urge their patients to get screened.
 He’s learned that reminding patients of their responsibility to the important people in their lives (family, friends and co-workers) can serve as a wake-up call to those who need to be screened, and helps them take prevention a little more seriously.